 It is in this context that the Land Use Strategy update is being offered.
-A Bexley that values the architectural magnificence of its patina and close-knit character, but that embraces the future-forward thinking that will curate imaginative growth for the enjoyment of the many generations to follow.
+A Bexley that values the architectural magnificence of its patina and close-knit character, but also embraces the forward thinking that will curate imaginative growth for the enjoyment of the many generations to follow.